facile-it/paraunit/content/documentation.md

 # Usage
 ## `run` command
-The `run` command is the main functionality of Paraunit; it launches all the tests in all your configured testsuites in parallel; you can run it like this: (assuming your composer's bin dir is `vendor/bin`)
+The `run` command is the main functionality of Paraunit; it launches all the tests in all your configured test suites in parallel; you can run it like this: (assuming your composer's bin dir is `vendor/bin`)

 ```bash
 vendor/bin/paraunit run